 The Fund Model: A Different Way to Lend

 A hard money lending fund provides a structure for passive investment.
-It operates on a simple, time-tested model.
-As an investor, you become a Limited Partner (LP) by contributing capital to the fund.
-The fund manager, known as the General Partner (GP), uses that pooled capital to originate, underwrite, and manage a portfolio of short-term, real estate-backed loans.
-The GP handles all the heavy lifting: sourcing deals, performing due diligence on borrowers and properties, handling the legal paperwork, and servicing the loans.
+The Harvey Capital Income Fund operates on a simple model: investors purchase secured promissory notes issued by the fund, and we use that capital to originate, underwrite, and manage a portfolio of short-term, real estate-backed loans.
+We handle all the heavy lifting: sourcing deals, performing due diligence on borrowers and properties, handling the legal paperwork, and servicing the loans.

 Why Invest in a Fund Instead of Going Direct?